SUBJECT: 1/5

 Keeping in view the religious sentiments of the people and the delicate secular fabric, the Allahabad High Court pronounced an order on 30th September 2010 dividing the Ayodhya land equally between Hindu Maha Sabha, Sunni Waqf Board & Nirmohi Akhara.

 Ayodhya The Dark Night by Krishna Jha & Dhirendra K. Jha takes you to the night of 22nd December 1949.
-A single event that night – placing Ram idols in the Babri Masjid – has changed the course of Modern Indian History.
+It is a leftist propaganda book that tries to focus on a single event that night – placing Ram idols in the Babri Masjid – which changed the course of Modern Indian History.

-The authors have done very elaborate research and written about a huge conspiracy involving “people in power” of those times who had used the Ayodhya Sentiment for their own political gains.
+The authors have done minimal research and tried to hatch a conspiracy theory involving “people in power” of those times who had used the Ayodhya Sentiment for their political gains.

 You will come across many famous names like Jawaharlal Nehru, Vallabhbhai Patel & Govind Ballabh Pant.
 You will learn about many unknown names like Abhiram Das, Gopal Visharad, Baba Raghav Das, Guru Datt Singh & Digvijay Nath.

-The lives of the people involved in the conspiracy have been extensively researched.
-The events have been described thoroughly using first-hand accounts, Newspaper recordings & Judicial archives.
+The events have been described using first-hand accounts, Newspaper recordings & Judicial archives, without any basis.

 The events of that fateful night have been covered in extensive detail, including the story of the Maulvi who was in the mosque, the guard who was on night patrol, the events inside Babri Masjid once the conspirators were inside and the events of the following morning.